 Ragweed and chamomile are both members of the Asteraceae/Compositae plant family.
 The plant family also includes chrysanthemums, marigolds, daisies, echinacea, and dandelions.
 YEP - echinacea and dandelions too!
 Clinical research has documented that that ragweed allergy sufferers have tendency to be allergic to chamomile as well.

-Reiki healing is a Japanese technique for relaxation that reduces stress, strengthens the immune system, increases vitality, and boosts your body's natural ability to heal!
-Just like acupressure, meditation, and aromatherapy, Reiki is a natural, non-invasive therapy that is centuries old and is a go-to today for benefiting the quality of life for people of all ages.
-It is a go-to complementary treatment around the world in hospitals, clinics, nursing homes, and wellness centers.
+Reiki healing is a Japanese technique for relaxation that is centuries-old.
+It reduces stress, strengthens the immune system, increases vitality, and boosts healing.
+Like acupressure, meditation, and aromatherapy, Reiki healing is both natural and non-invasive.
+Many hospitals, clinics, nursing homes, and wellness centers provide Reiki healing to patients.

 Kelly Nembhard is a certified health coach, Reiki therapist, crystal healer, and aromatherapist with experience as a clinical research professional and developmental biologist.
 She currently lives in Durham, NC.